Train Red Review (FYER, PLUS)

 Train.Red App & Ecosystem

-Reviewing apps can be challenging due to frequent updates.
-This review is based on the December 2023 release, which brings substantial, long-term changes.
-In its current state, the app has a visually appealing interface, and the relatively straightforward graphs gain enhanced significance through the addition of colour-coded sections corresponding to muscle states and profiles.
+The app has matured into a visually appealing interface, and the relatively straightforward graphs gain enhanced significance through the addition of colour-coded sections corresponding to muscle states and profiles.
+The Train.Red app is available on iOS and Android.

-It’s important to note that only workouts recorded within the app are displayed.
-Currently, there is no functionality to sync workouts between Garmin, Wahoo, or VO2master.
+It’s important to note that only workouts recorded within the app are displayed in the app.
+There is no functionality to sync workouts between Garmin, Wahoo, or VO2master.

 Using Train.Red with Wahoo & Golden Cheetah